 It is easy and pleasant to learn or increase speed the modern way - with an Instructograph Code Teacher.
 Excellent for the beginner or advanced student.
 A quick, practical and dependable method.
 Available tapes from beginner's alphabet to typical messages on all subjects.
 Speed range 5 to 40 WPM.
 Always ready, no QRM, beats having someone send to you.

 ENDORSED BY THOUSANDS!

 The Instructograph Code Teacher literally takes the place of an operator-instructor and enables anyone to learn and master code without further assistance.
-Thousands of successful operators have "acquired the code" with cessful operators have "acquired the code" with the Instructograph System.
-Write today for full particulars and convenient rental plans.
+Thousands of successful operators have the control of the co